Natural and Applied Science (Interdisciplinary Program)

 The Professional Science Master Designation

-A student is eligible to receive the Professional Science Master (PSM) designation if he/she completes the internship option of the research requirements and three courses from the following seven offered through the College of Business: ACC 600, CIS 600, FIN 600, LAW 600, MGT 600, MKT 600 QBA 600.
+A student is eligible to receive the Professional Science Master (PSM) designation if he/she completes the internship option of the research requirements and three courses from the following seven offered through the College of Business: ACC 600, ITC 600, FIN 600, LAW 600, MGT 600, MKT 600, QBA 600.
 The PSM designation is approved and recognized under the MNAS degree program by the Council of Graduate Schools.

 Accelerated Master's Degree option